saptarshibasu/aws-study/README.md

   * The **public subnets** should be associated with a custom route table that should have a route that will allow destination to everywhere (0.0.0.0/0) through the internet gateway
 * **Private subnets** should be associated with a custom NACL that allows traffic to and from the public subnets (atleast SSH & ICMP) and internet (for NAT Gateway to work)
 * **Private subnet** should be associated with a route table that route all internet traffic (0.0.0.0/0) to the NAT Gateway
-* VPC **peering** connection does not support edge to edge routing
+* VPC **peering** connection does not support edge to edge routing or transitive routing
-* A Corporare network can be connected to a VPC using a VPN over the internet or a VPN over AWS Direct Connect
-* Using AWS Direct Connect, a dedicated network connection between the AWS VPC and corporate network can be established
-* **ENI** - ENI (Elastic Network Interface) is attached to a subnet of VPC
+* **ENI** - ENI (Elastic Network Interface) is attached to a subnet of VPC and cannot be used across Availability Zone or VPC
-* **ENI** - ENI has IP and security groups attached
+* **ENI** - ENI has IP, source & destination check flag, MAC address and security groups attached
 * **ENI** - All EC2 instances have a primary ENI.
 Additional ENIs can be
 * **ENI** - ENI can be used to design low cost high availability by reassigning the ENI to a new EC2 instance when the original instance fails
+* **ENI** - Customer will be charged if the Elastic IP is attached to an ENI which is not associated with any running instance
 * **ENI** - Attach termminology
   * **Hot Attach** - When the instance is running
   * **Warm Attach** - When the instance is stopped